unlock-protocol/unlock/unlock-protocol-com/blog/crosschain.md

 While a simple upgrade or change in protocol settings on one network may require just a single call, living across 10+ disparate networks means that even a simple settings tweak quickly becomes quite a tedious process to manage and deploy.
 We decided to work towards the automation of a cross-chain solution for a number of reasons:

-1. **Consistency**: We need to make sure that any change that happens somewhere is replicated everywhere, so the experience of using the protocol is consistent across chains
+1. **Consistency**: We need to make sure that any change that happens somewhere is replicated everywhere, so the experience of using the protocol is consistent across chains.
 2. **Reduce risk of deployment errors**: On each chain, the set of contracts are deployed at [different addresses](https://www.npmjs.com/package/@unlock-protocol/networks).
 To make all upgrades manually introduces the possibility of errors.
 Even if to err is human, we love to avoid it as much as we can.
 3. **Transparency**: While changes in the protocol are [voted on in the Unlock DAO](https://unlock-protocol.com/guides/delegation/), the execution and enforcement of these changes is left entirely to human discretion.
 We pursue the goal of making Unlock a decentralised organization and therefore like to transfer that burden to auditable contracts.